tejpal123456789/Tejpal_Portfolio/README.md

 I have a keen interest towards Artificial Intelligence.
 More specifically, I am particularly interested in Machine Learning and Deep Learning.
 To consolidate my knowledge, I am a programmer in Python.
 I have taken courses on Machine Learning and Deep learning."

+# PROJECTS-

+## Project 1:  Text Classifications in Deep Learning"
+"This project has sub projects which are totally based on text classification task using deep learning."

+### Project 1.1: "DISASTER TWEETS ANANYSIS"